Market opens on firm note, breadth strong

-The domestic equity benchmarks are trading with modest gains in the early trade on buying demand in index pivotals.
-Positive Asian stocks boosted the investors sentiment.
-The Nifty traded above the 17,850 mark.
-All the sectoral indices on the NSE were in the green with metal, bank and FMCG stocks gaining the most.
+The domestic equity barometers are trading with modest gains in the early trade on buying demand in index pivotals.
+The Nifty traded above the 18,060 mark.
+Auto, bank and financial services stocks were in demand while media, IT and pharma shares were under pressure.

-Foreign portfolio investors (FPIs) bought shares worth Rs 2,913.09 crore, while domestic institutional investors (DIIs), were net sellers to the tune of Rs 212.61 crore in the Indian equity market on 8 September, provisional data showed.
+Foreign portfolio investors (FPIs) sold shares worth Rs 1,397.51 crore, while domestic institutional investors (DIIs), were net buyers to the tune of Rs 187.58 crore in the Indian equity market on 14 September 2022, provisional data showed.

 Stocks in Spotlight: